 - Relationship with references

 This list is updated each semester and for the summer.
 The list is then distributed to Virginia Tech and surrounding communities, upon request.
 Requesters will contact the student(s) whom they feel will best meet their needs.
 Here is some advice for finding safe employment for students.

 Advice for Finding Safe Employment

-Our Student Listing is sent to many people, not only Virginia Tech employees, and we often have little information on these families.
+Our Student Listing is sent to only Virginia Tech employees, and we often have little information on these individuals.
 To our knowledge, those who contact us are honest and caring, looking for the best student to meet their need.
 Therefore, they should not object to your thorough and thoughtful consideration to the job offer.

 In the same way that we encourage families to check references and conduct interviews before hiring a student to be in their homes, you may wish to do the same.
 Unless you already know someone (e.g. as a professor or through a friend) you may want to follow a few safety precautions to ensure the most positive experience:

 Check references.
 Ask for references from the family if you do not know them personally.
 Acceptable references could include: a former child care provider, someone who works at the child’s child care center, someone from their job or church, or a neighbor.